 Teacher candidates are expected to attend all field days according to the calendar provided prior to the start of the semester and be in attendance following teacher hours in their school.
-Absences from the field will be considered excused according to University policy (http://academiccatalog.udel.edu/Pub_Search.aspx).
+Absences from the field will be considered excused according to University policy:

+http://catalog.udel.edu/content.php?catoid=18&navoid=1234

 Candidates with multiple unexcused absences may be called to a disposition meeting to discuss.
-All absences in excess of two full or partial days with the exception of religious holidays and UD's Project Search will need to be made up.
-Religious holidays listed on the University calendar and the University of Delaware's Project Search during Student Teaching II do not have to be made up.
+All absences with the exception of religious holidays will need to be made up.
+Religious holidays listed on the University calendar do not have to be made up.
 Make-up days cannot occur on Fridays if candidates have University classes on these days.
-All make-up days will be agreed upon by the clinical educator and field instructor.
-If you have extenuating circumstances in excess of two days you should schedule an appointment with Dr. Laurie Palmer, the ETE Program Coordinator (lpalmer@udel.edu) to discuss your situation.

 Teacher candidates may have time in their course schedules to complete extra time in the field.
 The extra time in the field may not be exchanged for another field day or a shortened placement.
+The clinical educator and field instructor must approve the make-up days.

 Student teaching allows teacher candidates to observe and experience all of the responsibilities of teaching and managing a classroom.
 This important learning allows the teacher candidates to have a full understanding of what it means to be a teacher and to be fully prepared for their own classroom.
 This can only be accomplished through consistent attendance in the classroom.
 Therefore, teacher candidates with absences in excess of five days (excused or unexcused) may need to repeat the placement.
-When a teacher candidate is absent from the field for a total of five days, a meeting will be called with the program coordinator to determine whether the candidate can remain in the placement or will need to repeat the placement.
+When a teacher candidate is absent from the field for a total of five days, a meeting will be called with the program coordinator and academic advisor to determine whether the candidate can remain in the placement or will need to repeat the placement.
 If it is determined that the candidate can continue in the placement, a plan will be created outlining what the candidate must do to continue in the field placement.
 If the teacher candidate misses more days, the field placement will be terminated at the eighth absence and the candidate will be required to repeat the placement.